NREL/tyche/docs/cheat-sheet.rst

 All return values for the required methods, even if only a single value is returned, must be formatted as `Numpy stacks <https://numpy.org/doc/stable/reference/generated/numpy.stack.html>`_.

+Part of Tyche's analysis capabilities rely on the ability to evaluate the impact of multiple R&D investments across research areas.
+In order for the R&D investment impacts to be combined, it is recommended that the return values for the ``metrics`` method be represented as changes from a baseline value that represents the current state of technology.
+These changes can then be summed across R&D investments to see the overall impact.

 Investment Datasets
 ~~~~~~~~~~~~~~~~~~~

 The previous sections provided information on the input datasets required to define the technology(ies) of interest within a decision context, and on the content and structure of the technology model itself.
-This section provides information on the input datasets that define R&D investment options and the research areas in which investments can be made.
+This section provides information on the input datasets that define R&D investment options and the research categories in which investments can be made.

 Tranches Dataset
 ^^^^^^^^^^^^^^^^

-A *tranche* is a discrete unit of R&D investment (dollar amount) in a specific research category.
+A Tranche is a discrete unit of R&D investment (dollar amount) in a specific research category.
+Research categories are defined for each technology within a decision context and represent narrow topic areas in which R&D investments are expected to result in technological improvements.
 Tranches within the same research category are mutually exclusive: one cannot simultaneously invest $1M and $5M in a research category.
-A *scenario* is a combination of tranches that represents one option for making R&D investments.
+A Scenario is a combination of Tranches that represents one option for making R&D investments.

-The *tranches* dataset defines the allowed set of R&D investments across the research categories that are relevant to the technology under study.
+The *tranches* dataset defines a set of R&D investments across the research categories that are relevant to the technology under study.
 Tranches are combined into investment Scenarios – the same Scenarios found in the *designs* and *parameters* datasets.
-The impact of each Scenario on the technology is highly uncertain and is quantified using expert elicitation.
+The impact of each Scenario on the technology is highly uncertain and is quantified probabilistically using expert elicitation.
 A data dictionary for the *tranches* dataset is given in :numref:`tbl-tranchesdict`.

 .. _tbl-tranchesdict:
 .. table:: Data dictionary for the *tranches* dataset.